 The activity stream shows a list of VCS commits or other VCS updates that are associated with the current issue.
 These events are visible when the VCS changes filter is enabled.
 This information is only available when the project is integrated with TeamCity or a VCS repository.
 If the visibility setting for the integration is restricted to one or more groups, you only see the VCS changes if you are a member of one of the specified groups.

 VCS changes are added to issues automatically when the issue is mentioned or a command is applied to an issue in a VCS commit message.
 Use this information to track the changes in your code base that are related to each issue.

 The following information is displayed for VCS commits that reference the current issue.
 VCS commits can be processed by YouTrack from TeamCity or a VCS integration.

-- The abbreviated commit hash that is associated with to the VCS change.
+This control shows the abbreviated commit hash that is associated with the VCS change.
 Click the hash to view the change details in the connected resource.
 When VCS changes are recorded in more than one resource, click the down arrow and choose the resource that you want to open.

 VCS commits that contain errors are highlighted on the page.

-The VCS Changes tab automatically displays changes that mention an issue or apply a command to an issue in the VCS commit message.
-If there are changes that are related to an issue that were not added to the list of VCS changes automatically, you can attach them manually.
+The activity stream automatically displays changes that mention an issue or apply a command to an issue in the VCS commit message.
+If there are changes that are related to an issue that were not added to the list of VCS changes automatically, you can add them manually.

 Open the issue in single issue view.

 - Click the Add commit link below the input field for comments.

 The input field for comments is replaced with the Commit field.